Overview of Asymmetric Information

-- In insurance policies, the insured party may not provide all the past health issues to obtain less costly insurance service.
+- In insurance policies, the insured party may not provide all the past health issues to obtain a less costly insurance service.
 This will be a disadvantage for the insurance company.

 Types of Asymmetric Information

-Adverse Selection: Adverse Selection is the condition in which sellers have more and better information about the product than the buyer or vice-versa.
+Adverse Selection: Adverse Selection is the condition in which sellers have more and better information about the product than the buyer or vice versa.
 This lack of information may cause in taking bad decisions.
 To avoid adverse selection, one party identifies a riskier party and charge more money or provide fewer service to them.
 For example, in the insurance business, insurance companies charge more premiums to the people or companies in risky or dangerous businesses.

-Moral Hazards: Moral hazard occurs when one party changes its behaviour after a deal gets struck, which may affect another party negatively.
+Moral Hazards: Moral hazard occurs when one party changes its behavior after a deal gets struck, which may affect another party negatively.
 While the adverse selection is a situation before the deal, adverse selection is a post-deal situation.
 For example, a house owner who has just now taken insurance against theft.
 Before this insurance, he used to be very careful, but after this insurance, he just leaves the door unlocked and does not care about the house because of the insurance.